3 On-the-Go Tips for a Dialysis-Friendly Diet

 You know…work, family, social activities, doctor’s appointments.
 Just because you’re on dialysis doesn’t mean you aren’t busy.
 Right?

-Here are three tips to help you stick to a Dialysis-Friendly Diet:
+Here are three diet tips for dialysis patients to help you stick to Renal Diet Foods:

 1. Make your own grab-and-go lunch

 It doesn’t have to be an old-school sack lunch.
 But you can make a take-it-with you lunch that’s low in sodium, potassium and phosphorus.
 A few tips:

 - Prepare an egg salad ahead of time.

 - Choose canned & low-sodium tuna, chicken or fish

 - Eat fruit like an apple, grapes, or a peach.

 - Even a few “snack” foods like unsalted pretzels or popcorn can be part of a Dialysis-Friendly Diet.